JonmarCorpuz/SecondBrain/AWS - ELB.md

 ## Network Load Balancer (NLB)

-A Network Load Balancer is an OSI layer 4 load balancer
+A Network Load Balancer is an OSI layer 4 load balancer for routing connections to various targets within a VPC

 * Handles extermely high volumes of traffic while maintaining ultra-low latency
 * Handles traffic based on IP protocol data, making it highly efficient for handling TCP and UDP traffic